-Philip Kasinitz was a guest in 2023.
+Philip Kasinitz was a guest from March until April 2023.
 He is Presidential Professor of Sociology at the City University of New York, Graduate Center where he chaired the doctoral program in Sociology from 2001 to 2012 and 2014-2018.
 He co-founded and was the first director of CUNY’s master’s program in International Migration Studies and is currently director of CUNY’s Advanced Research Collaborative.
 His co-authored book Inheriting the City: The Children of Immigrants Come of Age received the American Sociological Association (ASA) Distinguished Scholarly Book Award and the Eastern Sociological Society’s Mira Komarovsky Book award in 2010.
 He has received the book award of the ASA’s International Migration section (the “Thomas and Znaniecki award”) three times.
 His recent works include Growing Up Muslim in Europe and the United States, co-edited with Mehdi Bozorgmehr and Global Cities, Local Streets, with Sharon Zukin, and Xiangming Chen.
 He also co-edited special issues of the journal Ethnic and Racial Studies on “superdiversity” and on migration and popular music in the US and Europe, which were later published as books.
 He has been the book review editor of the journal Sociological Forum since 2005.

 He is currently working on projects on immigration and race in the US, a comparative work on the role of historical memory and migration in the US and Europe and on the impact of COVID 19 on public life and on the integration of newcomers.